deckhouse/virtualization/docs/ADMIN_GUIDE.md

    }
    ```

+   Where:

-   - inCluster - this URL is used if you want to download the image directly from one of the cluster nodes
+   - `inCluster`: A URL used to download the image from one of the cluster nodes.
-   - external - used in all other cases
+   - `external`: A URL used in all other cases.

 1. As an example, download the Cirros image: